 The Course offers learners opportunities to develop and extend a wide range of skills.
 In particular, the Course aims to enable learners to develop the ability to: listen and talk, read and write, as appropriate to purpose, audience and context; to understand and evaluate texts, including Scottish texts, as appropriate to purpose, audience and context; and to apply knowledge and understanding of language.

-To gain the award of the Course, the learner must pass the two compulsory Units as well as the Course Assessment.
-The compulsory units are:
+To gain the course award, the learner must pass the compulsory Unit as well as the Course Assessment.

+The compulsory units is: